Professional Development Program

 Who sets the activities and how do we access them?

-The Board is compiling a list of suggested CPD
+The CPD Activities list includes a list of Pre-approved CPD

 you find a site you think would be eligible for